SohamMalakar/Fun-Assembly/README.md

 PRT Hello World
 ```

-Here, the compiler prints the tokens 'Hello' and 'World'.
+Here, the interpreter prints the tokens 'Hello' and 'World'.
 Tokens are separated by spaces.
-The compiler will ignore the spaces.
+The interpreter will ignore the spaces.
 But it'll print the spaces in between the tokens.

 ---